Information for on-reserve retailers who sell tax-exempt gas

 Claim discrepancies

-The ministry will verify each authorized gasoline retailer's claim.
-If a discrepancy is noted, the ministry will contact the retailer to request additional information before rejecting the claim.
-If a satisfactory explanation is not provided, the claimant will be issued a Statement of Disallowance and the refund, or part refund, will be denied.
+We will verify each authorized gasoline retailer's claim.
+If a discrepancy is noted, we will contact the retailer to request additional information before rejecting the claim.
+If a satisfactory explanation is not provided, we will issue a Statement of Disallowance to the claimant and the refund, or part refund, will be denied.

 Ministry verification

-During the verification process, ministry staff will review claims and vouchers for duplicate transactions and large or unusual volume purchases.
+During the verification process, we will review claims and vouchers for duplicate transactions and large or unusual volume purchases.

 Keep accurate records and receipts